 - 1. The auditor's report expresses an unqualified opinion on the financial statements. - 2.
-No control deficiencies relating to the audit of the financial statements are reported as material weaknesses in the Council's internal control. - 3.
-No instances of noncompliance material to the financial statements of the Council was disclosed during the audit.
+No significant deficiencies in internal control over financial reporting were disclosed during the audit of the financial statements. - 3.
+No instances of noncompliance material to the financial statements were disclosed during the audit.